floria-pinto/TailTales-Pet-services-at-its-best/README.md

 ## Contact

-For any questions, issues, or suggestions, please open an issue on GitHub or contact us at support@tailtales.com.
+For any questions, issues, or suggestions, please open an issue on GitHub.

 ---